wandb/docs/docs/guides/hosting/intro.md

 # W&B Server

-Deploy Weights & Biases in a resource isolated environment managed by W&B or by yourself.
+Deploy W&B in a resource isolated environment managed by W&B or by yourself.
 W&B Server is shipped as a packaged Docker image that can be deployed easily into any underlying infrastructure.
 There are several ways to install and host the W&B Server in different environments.

 :::info
 Production-grade features for W&B Server are available for enterprise-tier only.